Breast Implant Removal

 This issue may not be something a patient wishes to deal with in the future.
 Larger breasts inhibit good exercise programs of which become more important during aging in order to maintain posture and balance in the 70s and 80s.
 Many patients would benefit from downsizing and lowering the their center of gravity as they reach the years when balance is of great concern.

-Surgical options may include: Lyrica without a doctor prescription
+Surgical options may include: cost of tramadol

 In most patients this may be accomplished under local anesthesia with or without IV sedation.
 If breast implants have been in place for a number of years and rupture or calcifications are present, implant removal is a more intensive surgery and might result in the need for a general anesthetic.
 The majority of patients will not need postoperative drainage tubes unless significant scar tissue is removed.
 Patients will be happy to know that recovery is significantly shorter than their original surgery with minimal discomfort.